dart-archive/sdk/index.md

 To develop embedded programs with Fletch, you will need the following:

-* A developer PC where you write the programs
+* A developer PC (running MacOS or Linux) where you write the programs

-* A Raspberry Pi 2 embedded computer for running the programs
+* A Raspberry Pi 2 embedded device for running the programs

-* A MicroSD card and some kind of SD card reader to hold the operating system for the Raspberry Pi 2
+* A MicroSD card to hold the operating system for the Raspberry Pi 2, and some kind of SD card reader

-* An extra network plug on your developer PC, or a USB network adapter + an Ethernet cable you can connect between your developer PC and your Raspberry Pi 2
+* A network connection between the developer PC and the Raspberry Pi 2

 * Optional: A breadboard and a collection of components for running some of the samples (will be discussed later)